 Vanilla Pound Cake

-We packed our bags and head out on our annual summer trip to visit our family.
+We packed our bags and headed out on our annual summer trip to visit our family.
 My mother-in-law, spry as can be at age 87, just froze 8 quarts of strawberries, so I wrapped up this Vanilla Pound Cake and tucked it in amongst the suitcases.
-Served in thin slices with syrupy berries would be an ideal summer dessert.

 Well, Jane declared this the best pound cake she’d ever eaten, and I must admit it rivals my Best Pound Cake for that title.
 Tight crumb, moist, with the perfect punch of vanilla, this cake doesn’t require cake flour, which makes it ideal for those whose pantry isn’t fully stocked.
 And if you’d like to try a special cake for Christmas, this Holiday Cream Cheese Pound Cake will have everyone talking once you cut a slice!

 - Use your stand mixer with the paddle attachment if you have one.
 This prevents too much air from being beaten into the batter and creates a fine, moist crumb.

 - Make sure to measure your flour properly.
 It’s best to scoop a cup of flour out of your bin, then swipe the excess off with an offset spatula.
 This prevents too much flour from being packed into the cup.

 - Use large eggs so you have the correct amount for this recipe.
 Having them and the milk at room temperature allows for easier incorporation into the batter.